How to Make the Most of Minimalism

 - I want to be busy and fulfilled, but not so crazy that I'm constantly stressed or wishing I could bow out of something in order to have time to pursue something I really love.
 I want to leave room in my schedule to observe, think, read, write, give thanks, and treat people with kindness.

-Just like anyone else, I want a lot from life.
+I want a lot from life.

+In that sense, a I'm just like everyone else.
 But I've realized that the pursuit of more and more possessions might keep me from achieving what I most desire.
 I want a sense of satisfaction with what I already have, not a feeling of discontent that constantly drives me to acquire more.
 I want to realize how blessed I am, and how much more I have going for me than what I own.

 These choices bring me a great deal of happiness and contentment.
 They fill my life with a sense of purpose and peace.